AMD Ryzen 9 5900X vs Intel Core i9-14900K

 Who should buy each?

-Choose the Intel Core i9-14900K if: you prioritize the highest gaming performance, you work with heavy multi-threaded applications, or you want the latest technology with PCIe 5.0 support.
+Choose the Intel Core i9-14900K if: you need the highest clock speed for intense gaming, you work with heavy multi-threaded applications daily, or you want support for the latest PCIe 5.0 technology.

 Conclusion